 Ordering and return of results

 Helix is equipped to take orders from healthcare professionals, provide clinical return of results to the ordering professional, and manage reporting to public health agencies.
 Results available by end of the next day after the sample is received in the lab.

-Helix's test is easy to use (with healthcare provider supervision) and comes with lower nasal swabs, ambient temperature and transport stable media, and a barcoded tube.
+Helix's tests are easy to use (with healthcare provider supervision) and comes with lower nasal swabs, ambient temperature and transport stable media, and a barcoded tube.

 Highly automated clinical laboratory

-The Helix Laboratory, a CLIA/CAP facility with a demonstrated track record of powering high volume genomic projects, has a high-throughput, automated accessioning process and is capable of scaling rapidly to meet demand.
+The Helix Laboratory, a CLIA/CAP facility with a demonstrated track record of powering high volume genomic projects, has a high-throughput, automated accessioning process and is scaling to 100,000 tests per day.

 An end-to-end COVID-19 test system

 Bringing our extensive experience in high volume genomic testing to expand access to sensitive and scalable testing